Biodiversity

 ING is a signatory of the Equator Principles.
 To help advance the minimum standard for due diligence and to support responsible risk decision-making, we’ve contributed to the development of the new Equator Principles (EP) 4 framework.
-For project finance in scope of an EP assessment, ING applies the International Finance Corporation Performance Standards 6 on biodiversity.
+For project finance in scope of an EP assessment, it is our policy to apply the International Finance Corporation Performance Standards 6 on biodiversity.

-You can read more on ING’s approach to biodiversity
+You can read more on ING’s approach to nature.

 You might also be interested in: